-Originally from Burnley in Lancashire, Liz emigrated to California in 1987 with her family.
+Originally from Lancashire, UK, Liz emigrated to California in 1987.
 She subsequently lived in the Netherlands before returning to Lancashire to study Law and French.
 This took her to London where she practised law for 11 years but a career for life as a real estate lawyer was not for her!

 In 2012, Liz discovered mindfulness and over the course of the following two years, she developed her own mindfulness practice and then trained to teach mindfulness courses.
-Since then, she has taught mindfulness in India and the UK and has had a busy private practice working with individuals and corporate groups.
+She taught mindfulness in India and the UK and had a busy private practice working with individuals and corporate groups.

-However, Liz was drawn to find a practice that combined her extensive learning with her love of nature and is now a Certified Nature and Forest Therapy Guide (trained and certified by the Association of Nature and Forest Therapy).
+However, Liz was drawn to find a practice that combined her extensive learning with her love of nature and is now living her true purpose as a Certified Nature and Forest Therapy Guide (trained and certified by the Association of Nature and Forest Therapy).

-As a guide (not a therapist), Liz helps participants to slow down, to bring attention to their body and senses, and to the place they are in.
-A sensuous exchange between the participant and the forest is the gateway to relationship with ourselves, with others and with the natural environment.
+As a guide (not a therapist), Liz helps participants to slow down, to bring attention to their body and their senses, and to the place they are in.
+A sensuous exchange between the participant and the forest opens the gateway to deeper, more heartfelt relationships with ourselves, with others and with the natural environment.

-Liz offers guided forest bathing walks one-to-one and to public, private and corporate groups in the Lancashire and Yorkshire areas and recent guided walks have taken place at Gisburn Forest, Browsholme Hall, both in the Forest of Bowland (AONB), Broughton Hall near Skipton and Hagg Wood, Burnley
+Liz offers guided forest bathing walks one-to-one and to public, private and corporate groups on the Broughton Hall Estate, Skipton, Yorkshire, UK and she has also guided walks at Gisburn Forest and Browsholme Hall, both in the Forest of Bowland (AONB), and Hagg Wood, Burnley.

 "The pure magic of forest bathing.
 Liz is an intuitive and tuned in facilitator who put me back in connection with nature in a 2 hour process.
 An utterly enriching experience which I can’t wait to do again"